 Market sentiment is an extremely important part of trading.
 It allows us to understand the positioning of the players who potentially could move the markets.
 Knowing that the majority of hedge funds are bullish on an asset gives us more confidence to invest in it.
 Similarly, knowing that almost all of the hedge funds are bullish on an asset could give us a signal that the market may be overly bullish and that it is wiser to wait before investing or even be brave enough to initiate a contrarian position in case the fundamentals start to justify it.

 The CFTC publishes statistics of the futures market on a weekly basis called the Commitment of Traders — COT.
-The report has many valuable information inside, namely the number of futures contracts held by market participants (hedge funds, banks, producers of commodities, speculators, etc.).
+The report has much valuable information inside, namely the number of futures contracts held by market participants (hedge funds, banks, producers of commodities, speculators, etc.).
 Two main categories have to be distinguished before going further:

 - Big speculators (Leveraged funds or non-commercial players): They deal in the futures market for speculative reasons, i.e. to profit from their positions.
 Examples of speculators are hedge funds.